elilyly/react-app-m/README.md

 * To view project, run  `npm start`

 ## Functionality
-* Displays a list of Characters from the Marvel API, in alphabetical order
+* Displays a list of Characters from the Marvel API, which can be sorted A-Z or Z-A
 * Clicking on a Character displays Character Info, including Character Name and Comics pertaining to that Character
 * Hovering over a Comic card reveals Comic Title, ID, Date of Release, and Issue Number